Sonophoto/skunkdb/README.md

 # skunkdb

-This is a testing harness for threading and VFS plugins in SQLite3
+This is a testing harness for threading and VFS plugin development for SQLite3

 Inspired by a gist from @danielrmeyer